 - Machigenga: EUR 2.60

-So what we see is a huge difference in what they offer other people.
-The Lamalera offer about 2.2 more to other people as a function of their culture.
+So what we see, is a huge difference in what representatives of those two cultures offer other people.
+The Lamalera offer about 2.2 times more to other people as a function of their culture.

 The Prisoner’s Dilemma